What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Methods

 \subsection{Notation}

-Let $Y$ denote our observed outcome, here telomere length.
-Our goal is to estimate the de-confounded, or {\it controlled} difference in mean telomere length between non-Hispanic White and non-Hispanic Black-identifying individuals in the United States.
+Let $Y$ denote our outcome, here telomere length.
+Our goal is to estimate the deconfounded, or controlled difference in mean telomere length between non-Hispanic White and non-Hispanic Black-identifying individuals in the US.
 To that end, let $\mathcal{A}$ be the discrete set of potential comparison groups of interest, such that $a\in \mathcal{A}$ denotes a specific group.
 We are interested in comparing the values of $Y$ across levels of $A$.
-Our motivating analysis departs from the traditional causal literature in that $\mathcal{A}$ represents race, with $a = 1$ denoting Black race and $a = 0$ denoting White race, rather than a potential `treatment,' per se \citep[see][for further discussion on using propensity scores for racial disparities analysis]{li2023using}.
-Given the nature of our variables, and race in particular, this contrast of interest will primarily be viewed as a {\it controlled} comparison of the observed outcomes after balancing the two groups with respect to potential confounding variables \citep{li2013propensity, li2023using}.
-As the lived experience of Black and White individuals differs significantly in terms of social determinants of health, we believe a {\it controlled descriptive comparison} can help inform the dynamics of these complex relationships \citep{li2023using}.
-While race may not be interpreted as a modifiable treatment, we conceptualize race as an important construct worthy of study.
-Moreover, the methods described herein are equally applicable in settings where a participant's sample selection is dependent on a {\it treatment} condition or {\it exposure} status in a more traditional causal inference framework (see Section \ref{sec:identification} for more details).
+Our motivating analysis departs from the traditional causal literature in that $\mathcal{A}$ represents race, with $a = 1, 0$ denoting Black versus White race, respectively, rather than a potential `treatment,' per se.
+Given the nature of these variables, our contrast of interest will be viewed as a controlled comparison of the observed outcomes after balancing the two groups with respect to potential confounding variables~\citep{li2013propensity, li2023using}.
+As the lived experience of Black and White individuals differs significantly in terms of social determinants of health, we believe a {\it controlled descriptive comparison} can help inform the dynamics of these complex relationships~\citep{li2023using}.
+While race may not be interpreted as a modifiable treatment, the methods described herein are equally applicable in settings where sample selection depends on a treatment in a more traditional sense (see Section \ref{sec:identification}).